bobdenotter/many-eyes-of-making/Session recap/Week of Gathering.md

 As they’re walking into town, the captain suggests they take two meetings at the same time, to expedite the four meetings they have that day.
 Their first meetings are with the lady at the brothel and the councilmen, with later the meeting with the Jackdaws, as well as their meeting at the Glowing Kipper.
 Fianin suggests they go to the Glowing Kipper together, as strength in numbers might work in their advantage for that one.

-Petr agrees to go with the captain to the meeting with the councilman, as Beck and D4 agree to head to the brothel and speak with Rosevyr Ghallanda.
+Petr agrees to go with the captain to the meeting with the councilman, as Beck and D4 agree to head to the brothel and speak with [[Rosevyr Ghallanda]].
 Before they part ways, Beck checks in with the captain what exactly they were hoping to get from Rosevyr.
 Fianin tells him that Rosevyr Ghallanda runs the brothel, and she’s an information broker.
 She’s one of the Sisters of Sin, and the brothel here is part of a network of brothels that sell information.
 She should have a job for them, and, whilst they’re there, they could ask for some information as well.
 The group quickly talks about what they want to know more about, deciding to ask about the missing silver, as well as maybe Dugorim and Plucky and whoever they work with.

 The brothel is closer, so Beck and D4 split off first, heading inside.
 Though the facade outside is beautiful, and the inside is also well decorated, it also comes across as a little tacky.
 There’s thick, purple curtains, and paintings of naked people in garden scenes decorating the place.